-The affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such matter is required to ratify the selection of our independent registered public accounting firm.
-Abstentions will have the effect of a vote against this proposal.
-Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
+Proposal 3: Approve the The affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on Amended and such matter is required to approve the Amended and Restated 2007 Equity Incentive Plan.
+Abstentions will have the effect of a vote Restated 2007 against this proposal.
+Brokerage firms do not have the authority to vote customers' unvoted shares held by the firms in street name on this Equity proposal.
+These broker non-votes will have no effect on the results of this vote.
+Our Board has approved the Amended and Restated 2007 Incentive Plan Equity Incentive Plan and believes it is in the best interest of the stockholders to approve it.
+Proposal 4: Ratify The affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on Selection of such matter is required to ratify the selection of our independent registered public accounting firm.
+Abstentions will have the effect of a Independent vote against this proposal.
+Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this Registered proposal.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, our Board believes it is advisable to give stockholders the opportunity to ratify this selection.
-If our stockholders do not ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016, the Audit Committee of our Board will reconsider its selection.

-Proposal 5: Approval, on an Advisory Basis, of Executive Compensation

-The affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such matter is required to adopt this resolution.
+Public However, our Board believes it is advisable to give stockholders the opportunity to ratify this selection.
+If our stockholders do not ratify Accounting the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, Firm the Audit and Compliance Committee of our Board will reconsider its selection.
+Proposal 5: The affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on Approval, on such matter is required to adopt this resolution.
 Abstentions will have the effect of a vote against this proposal.
-Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for this proposal.
-If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote.
-This advisory vote on executive compensation is not binding on our Board.
-However, the Board will take into account the result of the vote when determining future executive compensation arrangements.
+Brokerage firms do not an Advisory have authority to vote customers' unvoted shares held by the firms in street name for this proposal.
+If a broker does not exercise this Basis, of authority, such broker non-votes will have no effect on the results of this vote.
+This advisory vote on executive compensation is not Executive binding on our Board.
+However, the Board will take into account the result of the vote when determining future executive compensation Compensation arrangements.